987839088534212

 Travel nurses are often used to fill staff shortages.
 Unfortunately, this means you may not always get your ideal work schedule.

-Working night or weekend shifts is a strong possibility as a travel nurse.
+Working night, weekend, or holiday shifts is a strong possibility as a travel nurse.

 How Do I Choose A Travel Nursing Agency?

-When choosing a travel nurse agency, you want to look out for these 3 things:
+When choosing a travel nurse agency, you want to look out for these three things:

 1. Support/Responsiveness: Your agency should provide mentorship and strong support.